 This year Thomas Land’s opening day welcomed families around the world, and it included autism-spectrum friendly experiences as part of that re-opening.
 Permanent additions to Thomas Land include a quiet car on the Thomas train that includes bench seating, table and chairs, soft toys and a safe space for kids to decompress; sensory-friendly bathroom in Thomas Land with a manual flush toilet (parents with kids on the spectrum know exactly why this is such a big deal!)l fidget toys and stress balls for longer waits in line (grab them at Guest Services); weighted blankets; fenced in areas and train tables set aside for quiet play.

-If you haven’t heard about Morgan’s Wonderland, it’s the world’s first amusement park that was build specifically to be all-inclusive for children (and adults) of all abilities and ages.
+If you haven’t heard about Morgan’s Wonderland, it’s the world’s first amusement park that was built specifically to be all-inclusive for children (and adults) of all abilities and ages.
 Named after the founder’s own daughter, who has severe cognitive delays and physical disabilities, Maggie and Gordon Hartman wanted a place where families could be together on vacation, no matter their abilities.
 The park features a carousel that allows people in wheelchairs to float up and down and off-road adventures where they can sit in the same car with family members, wheelchair accessible sandboxes and more.
 For kids on the autism spectrum, there’s an entire Sensory Village: it’s free of bright lights and loud noises.
-There’s tons of imagination stations, a Saddle-Up Stable with an (electronic) horse ride, places to paint, make movies and build, a Village Market grocery store, a Fix-It Shop and so much more.
+There are tons of imagination stations, a Saddle-Up Stable with an (electronic) horse ride, places to paint, make movies and build, a Village Market grocery store, a Fix-It Shop and so much more.
+They even have an entire water park, open in the summer.

 photo: Jen via flickr